 In order to do this, start by threading the needle with a thread length twice the size of your desired stitch.
 A knot can be used to secure the thread at one end.
 Next, pinch the needle at the other end and push it through the fabric, pulling it tight.

 This stitch is used to fill in the shape adding color and texture.
 To do this, use a single strand of thread, and push the needle from the top of the piece to the bottom.
 Keep tension on the thread as you stitch, and do not pull the threads too tight.

 A stem stitch is a decorative stitch that outlines shapes and adds texture.
 The stitch is created by bringing the needle up from the back of the material and pushing it down again at a slight angle before continuing along the line.
 This stitch is perfect for outlining the shape of your design and adding details.

 Making sure your thread is tight enough while you’re stitching will help ensure that your patch looks professional.
 This is important because the loose thread can cause it to fray or pull apart.
 The more even the tension, the better your results will be.
 For example, you can use the backstitch for outlining and the satin stitch for filling in shapes.

 Embroidery looks best when the stitches are evenly spaced and of equal length.
 Pacing your stitches will help create a uniform look and prevent it from bunching up.
 The backstitch and satin stitch are both excellent options for this, as they’re relatively easy to keep even.

 3. Use Suitable Materials

 Using suitable materials is key to achieving a professional-looking piece.
 Make sure you use fabric ideal for embroidery and the right type of thread for your design.
-Additionally, you’ll want to use an embroidery hoop or frame to keep it taut as you stitch.
+Additionally, you’ll want to use an embroidery hoop and loop or frame to keep it taut as you stitch.
 This will help ensure that your stitches stay even and neat.